Chord progression: Three-chord progressions

-Three-chord progression are more common since a melody may then dwell on any note of the scale.
+Three-chord progressions are more common since a melody may then dwell on any note of the scale.
 They are often presented as successions of four chords (as shown below), in order to produce a binary harmonic rhythm, but then two of the four chords are the same.

 Often the chords may be selected to fit a pre-conceived melody, but just as often it is the progression itself that gives rise to the melody.

 Similar progressions abound in African popular music.
 They may be varied by the addition of sevenths (or other scale degrees) to any chord or by substitution of the relative minor of the IV chord to give, for example, I–ii–V. This sequence, using the ii chord, is also used cadentially in a common chord progression of jazz harmony, the so-called ii–V–I turnaround.

 Three-chord progressions provide the harmonic foundation of much African and American popular music, and they occur sectionally in many pieces of classical music (such as the opening bars of Beethoven's Pastoral Symphony).

 Where such a simple sequence does not represent the entire harmonic structure of a piece, it may readily be extended for greater variety.
 Frequently, an opening phrase has the progression I–IV–V–V, which ends on an unresolved dominant, may be "answered" by a similar phrase that resolves back onto the tonic chord, giving a structure of double the length: